valenratti/vsr-blog/_posts/from-gaming-enthusiast-to-software-engineer/from-gaming-enthusiast-to-software-engineer.md

 My first job was as a Software Developer at a Software Factory in 2020.
 It was a good moment for the industry.
 After the pandemic, every company was going remote, which opened many opportunities for engineers worldwide to access great jobs.
 Software Factories can be an excellent option for someone starting their career as a developer since you’ll be able to work in different industries and rotate on projects.

-It’s not only essential to be an excellent technical engineer, but someone who understands the business and the industry where you work is even more valuable than someone who can only follow instructions.
+It’s not only essential to be an excellent technical engineer, but to understand the business and the industry where you work.
+The impact you can create in a company is directly related with how you understand the business.
 So it is crucial to choose the sectors that you like the most.

 After four months of joining the company and coding for different projects, the company assigned me to work with a new client, an emerging startup in the fintech-gaming space.
 Again, I could work with world-class people in the industry, and it was an excellent accelerator for my career as I learned quickly.